 Generally, trumpets are a bit more popular than cornets.
 Because trumpets are used in a variety of different types of music, there’s a practical reason to pick the trumpet over the cornet.
 Simply put, if you want to become a professional horn player, you’ll want to be more experienced with the instrument that’s featured the most.
 On the other hand, brass bands are growing in popularity around the world.
 If your child prefers the cornet to the trumpet, there’s no reason to discourage them or insist they make the switch.
 The popularity of an instrument doesn’t affect whether your child will enjoy playing it.
 As time goes on and tastes change, you may go from wanting to play in a rousing orchestra with a trumpet to being more interested in joining a traditional brass band.

-Just because the two instruments are constructed similarly doesn’t mean there aren’t real significant differences.
+Just because the two instruments are constructed similarly doesn’t mean there aren’t real significant differences between cornets and trumpets.
 If you’re trying to decide whether you or your child are more interested in purchasing and learning to play the trumpet or the cornet, there are several things you should consider.
 First, if you’re looking for a brass horn for your child, the size and shape of the cornet may make learning and playing more comfortable, which helps children stick with the process.
 Second, if you or your child knows what kind of music they want to perform, you should choose the instrument that will achieve that sound.
 Maintaining a passion for learning an instrument is more difficult when you’re learning on one you don’t see a future in.
 Third, don’t be afraid to experiment.
 Many music shops have rental programs that will give you or your child the opportunity to try an instrument without fully committing to a purchase.
 If you already know which instrument you’d like to get, then head on over to Music & Arts to check out the selection of trumpets and cornets.

 If you do decide to purchase a trumpet, knowing how to take care of it is essential.
 Here’s some more information on how to care for and maintain your trumpet.